briancavalier/creed/README.md

 Returns a promise equivalent to the receiver, but with the token associated to it.
 Equivalent to `.then(null, null, token)`.
 Essentially the cancellation is raced against the resolution.
-Preference is given to the former, it always returns a cancelled promise if the token is already revoked.
+Preference is given to the former, it always returns a cancelled promise if the token is already cancelled.

 ### .trifurcate :: Promise e a &rarr; (a &rarr; b|Thenable e b) &rarr; (e &rarr; b|Thenable e b) &rarr; (e &rarr; b|Thenable e b) &rarr; Promise e b